 The system only works if the client deposits sufficient funds into the dedicated account in an amount that covers both the debtor’s outstanding enrolled debts and the fee of the debt settlement company for having resolved your debts.

-The debt settlement company’s advice that you stop paying even the minimum amounts on your credit cards may negatively impact your credit score.
+The debt settlement company’s advice that you stop paying even the minimum amounts on your credit cards will likely negatively impact your credit score.

 Missing credit card payments stay on your credit report for seven years.
 So, if you were hoping to salvage your credit rating by using a debt settlement company, you may be disappointed.
 Again, it’s best to consult a financial advisor or consumer attorney before retaining a debt settlement company.